a-mitani/mastering-ethereum/format/asciidoc.md

 ### GLOSSARY.adoc

-This file is sued to define terms.
+This file is used to define terms.
 [See the glossary section](./glossary.md).

 ```
 = Glossary